hbctraining/scRNA-seq/lessons/04_SC_clustering_cells.md

         pull("gene_name")
 ```

 Taking the gene names for the cell cycle genes we can score each cell based which stage of the cell cycle it is most likely to be in.
+By default, the PCA is run only using the most variable features identified previously.
+The output of the PCA returns the correlated gene sets associated with the different principal components (PCs).

 ```r
 # Perform cell cycle scoring